The DEC2HEX function in Microsoft Excel converts a decimal number to its hexadecimal equivalent. Here’s how it works:

 If

-is not an integer, its value is truncated.
-Ifplaces
+placesis not an integer, its value is truncated.
+Ifplacesis negative, DEC2HEX returns the#NUM!error value.

 Here are some examples: